Learn about clinical trials and research opportunities in Diagnosis/Treatment section

 On this page, you will find links to many educational resources:

-The following guides, written for patients and their families, provide printable overviews on testing, diagnosis, and treatment of ocular melanoma — primary and metastatic:
+These guides, written for patients and their families, provide printable overviews on testing, diagnosis, and treatment of ocular melanoma — primary and metastatic.
+The date of last revision is shown.

 Other Countries:

 Free online registration is required the first time you access these guidelines.
-Select 'create account' in the log-in box that appears after selecting the document on the above link's webpage.
+Select 'create account' in the log-in box.

 "The National Comprehensive Cancer Network is a not-for-profit alliance of 33 leading cancer centers [in the United States] devoted to patient care, research, and education. [...]
-The NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines) document evidence-based, consensus-driven management to ensure that all patients receive preventive, diagnostic, treatment, and supportive services that are most likely to lead to optimal outcomes. [...]
+NCCN Guidelines document evidence-based, consensus-driven management to ensure that all patients receive preventive, diagnostic, treatment, and supportive services that are most likely to lead to optimal outcomes. [...]
 The intent of the NCCN Guidelines is to assist in the decision-making process of individuals involved in cancer care — including physicians, nurses, pharmacists, payers, patients, and their families."

-These are the first and only treatments approved by the F.D.A. for this condition to date:
+These are the first and only treatments approved by the FDA for ocular melanoma to date:

 Learn about the role of each eye imaging test: "1) At baseline to aid in diagnosis, identify risk factors for malignant transformation, and provide measurements for treatment planning and 2) at follow-up to assess treatment response, identify recurrence, and detect treatable complications."
 View video (Presenter: Dr. Heinrich Heimann, OcuMel UK webinar, 30 minutes, September 2021).